 Employer Name / Location / Start Date – End Date

-- You can include a bulleted list of your accomplishments
+- Include a bulleted list of your accomplishments as a server

 - Make sure you quantify (add numbers to) these bullet points